 Covered Device Recycling Act

 Covered Device Recycling Act (CDRA), Act 108 of 2010, requires manufacturers to provide recycling programs for desktop computers, laptop computers, computer monitors, computer peripherals and televisions sold to consumers in Pennsylvania.
-Other requirements also apply.
-Please see the links below.
-(Note to manufacturers – this does not include manufacturers of computer peripherals if the manufacturer does not make other covered devices).
+Other requirements may also apply.

-- Covered Device Recycling Act - A General Overview
+Covered Device Recycling Act - A General Overview (PDF)

 CDRA Report to the General Assembly (PDF)